AP classes are an excellent way for advanced students to challenge themselves.

 However, you have to do more of the legwork yourself.

-AP exams have to be taken at a high school that offers AP classes, so check around to find the school nearest you.
+AP exams must be taken at a high school that offers AP classes, so check around to find the school nearest you.

 You can also contact the national AP program itself.